jolewis-ddn/jira-status-reporter/README.md

 * You can specify alternate configurations by setting NODE_ENV.
   * For example, if a config file named `Production.json` exists in the `config` directory, setting NODE_ENV to `Production` before running `JiraStatusServer.js` will pick up the values from `config/Production.json` (or `config/Production.yaml` or any other config file supported by `node-config` (see above).)

+## Configuration File
+The following elements can be set in the config file:
+* jira:
+  * protocol: `http` or `https`
+  * host: Jira server hostname
+  * username: Full Jira username
+  * password: User password or token with sufficient rights to execute the queries
+  * apiVersion: Set to the integer or `latest`
+* server: Local server port
+* graphicServer
+* project: Jira project as the default
+* ignore
+* fa: Font Awesome link (full URL, including `.js`)
+* userGroups: Groups in Jira which are commonly used; membership is fetched only for groups in this list
+* userExclude: Individuals to not include in userGroup membership

 ## Getting help
 1. All node scripts have a help page: `node script.js --help`